consp1racy/FloatingLabelLayout/README.md

 Contains floating label, floating helper/error and floating character counter widgets for use mainly with `EditText` but capable of handling any other view.

-The library is now available from ~~API 4~~ API 7 (because it's easier to debug / because Hugo is supported from API 7).
+The library is now available from API 4.

 ## How to get the library?